aridjayarecipes/cutesrecipes.web.app/content/post/2296-recipe-of-favorite-cuban-style-black-beans.md

 - " Fresh lime wedges for serving"
 - " Sour cream for serving"
 recipeinstructions:
 - "Heat the olive oil in a large skillet over medium heat.
-Once it's hot, add the peppers and onions.
+Once it&#39;s hot, add the peppers and onions.
 Cook, stirring often, for 5 or so minutes, until they are softened and the onion is translucent."
 - "Add the garlic and cook and stir just a minute or so, until fragrant.
 Then stir in the black beans, seasoning and broth."
 - "Let it come to a simmer and let it cool for 4-5 minutes, until the liquid has mostly cooked off."
-- "That's it.
+- "That&#39;s it.
 Serve immediately.
-We like ours over brown rice, but eat however you'd like.
+We like ours over brown rice, but eat however you&#39;d like.
 Store any leftovers in the fridge."
 categories:
 - Recipe
 tags: